-Used to target poor soil zones anywhere in the soil profile in order to increase pier capacities beyond what a regular RAP can achieve.
+Used to target poor soil zones anywhere in the soil profile in order to increase pier capacities beyond what a regular Rammed Aggregate Piers (RAPs) can achieve.

 Rigid Inclusions Precision Grouted RAPs